aebergl/MatSurv/README.md

 * 'XLim': Vector defining the XLim.
 Do not affect the log rank test (default: automatic)

-* 'LineColor': Either a matrix of size numLevels-by-3 representing the colormap to be used or a string for a MATLAB colormap (default: 'lines')

 * 'LineWidth': Scalar defining the line width used in the KM-plot (Default: 2)